 Day in and day out, you breathe without conscious thought.
 The only time you consider the process is when you become winded heading up the third flight of stairs, after a long, strenuous run, or while meditating.
 During those times, deep full breaths improve your physical and mental wellbeing.
 Injuries to your chest, upper back, or abdomen can truly take your breath and peace of mind away.
-You may require surgeries and other interventions to be able to easily breathe again or to do so pain-free.
+You may require surgeries and other interventions to be able to breathe easily again or to do so pain-free.

 Whether you suffered broken ribs in a car accident or organ damage after being crushed by machinery, we know how to work with your physicians and medical experts to calculate your economic and noneconomic damages.
 We ensure every expense or painful experience is taken into account.

 To learn more about how we can help you recover compensation, call us today at 1-800-HURT-NOW.

-Categorizing Chest Injuries
+Penetrating Chest Injuries

 Blunt trauma is one in which the injury is not due to penetration, though it could still involve tearing of the skin.
-A blunt chest injury may involve damage to the bones and organs without breaking any skin.
+Blunt chest injuries may involve damage to the bones and organs without breaking any skin.
 Car accidents are one of the leading causes of blunt chest injuries.

-Common Chest Injuries from Accidents
+Common Chest Injuries

 Penetrating and blunt traumas can cause a wide range of chest injuries, including: